 Right now, there is a shift happening in many companies.
 Marketing is moving closer to IT and technology.
 Maybe a little too close for some.
 This opens up new challenges and unexplored territory for many marketers.

+But on the flip side, the fact remains: consumers will not lower their expectations of more personal and relevant communication and good customer experience.
 Either we pursue digital development, no matter where we are today, or we fall behind.
 It’s as simple as that.

 The pursuit of customer loyalty drives the growth of CDP